Immigration Sponsorship Income Requirements for 2026: Form I-864 Income Guide

 6. Any immigrants you have previously sponsored using Form I-864, if that obligation is still active (meaning they have not yet become U.S. citizens, worked for 40 qualifying quarters, died, or permanently left the U.S.).

-1. What Income Actually Counts?
+1. What Income Actually Counts for Immigration Sponsorship?

 USCIS primarily looks at your Current Individual Annual Income and your Most Recent Federal Income Tax Return.